 - If the device is set to any language other than French, Android loads

 - If the device is set to French, Android loads

 Notice that if the device is set to Japanese, Android looks for

 because no such string is included in that file, Android falls back to the

 default, and loads

 title in English from the

 If multiple resource files match a device's configuration, Android follows a set of rules in deciding which file to use.
 Among the qualifiers that can be specified in a resource directory name, locale almost always takes precedence.

-Assume that an application includes a default set of graphics and two other sets of graphics, each optimized for a different device setup:
+Assume that an app includes a default set of graphics and two other sets of graphics, each optimized for a different device setup:

 Contains default graphics.